bmccormick/PasswordVerificationService/README.md

 PasswordVerificationService
 ===========================

-This is just some example code that I've done for anyone that would like to see my coding style.
+This is just some example code that was for an interview question years ago.